MooreJesseB/Github_API_Ember/README.md

 Unlike react, Ember separates the markup (in this case HTMLBars, a version of Handlebars) from the JavaScript logic for the component.
 The markup is found in the `/templates` directory and the js logic in the `/components` directory.
 Data binding can be found anywhere there are two curly braces in an HTML element or an Ember helper (look for things like `{{foobar}}` and `{{input}}`.

 I made the granularity of each component really tiny.
-I just wanted to demonstrate a way to architect a component tree by separating 'smart' from 'dumb' components and to, potentially assist in resuability.
+I just wanted to demonstrate a way to architect a component tree by separating 'smart' from 'dumb' components and, with some tweaking, to assist in resuability.

 # githubapi